-If your focus is simply diversification, gold is not correlated with stocks, bonds, and real estate.
-Many supporters of gold suggest that it is a good hedge against rising prices.
-However, the facts do not support this statement.
+Gold has always been a valuable asset, and it has served as a hedge against inflation and erosion of major currencies.
+It is a diversifying investment that is not correlated with stocks, bonds, and real estate.
+Many suggest that gold is a good hedge against rising prices, but the facts do not support this statement.
 Gold is usually a better protection against a financial crisis than a protection against inflation.

 In times of crisis, gold prices tend to rise, but this is not necessarily the case during periods of high inflation.
 Investors can invest in gold through exchange-traded funds (ETFs), buy shares in gold miners and partner companies, and purchase a physical product.
 If you are buying gold for your retirement account, you must use a broker to buy and a custodian to keep your gold.
 Collector coins, such as South African Krugerrands, Canadian Maple Leaves and American Gold Eagles, are the most widely available gold coins.

 Adding gold to your portfolio can help you diversify your assets, which can help you better cope with a recession, but gold does not produce cash flow like other assets, and should be added to your investment mix in a limited amount and with caution.
 While owning gold sounds great, and you can even be held responsible during a stock market downturn, investing in gold comes with some unique challenges and doesn't always work the way you'd expect it to.
 There is no centralized list of gold traders approved by regulators, but, like other companies, you can find some gold traders accredited by the Better Business Bureau.
 Possession of physical gold entails storage problems, insurance and other expensive fees, and gold mining companies can be a speculative investment.Investing in gold mutual funds means that you own shares in multiple gold-related assets, such as many companies that mine or process gold, but you don't own real gold or individual shares.